Rapptz/discord.py/docs/guide/topics/permissions.rst

 Permissions
 ============

-Permissions are the bread and butter of how control over a discord server (which henceforth be referenced as "guild" for the sake of API terminology).
+Permissions are the bread and butter of how control over a Discord server (which will from now on be referenced as a "guild" to align with Discord's official API terminology).

 Controlling permissions is necessary for securing and controlling how your guild functions and operates.